Coherent pressure structures in turbulent channel flow: Comparison between SPOD and resolvent modes

-Coherent structures for the peak wavenumbers and frequencies described in the previous section, and summarized in Table \ref{tab:peak_values}, are further analyzed using SPOD and resolvent in this section for both friction Reynolds numbers, i.e. $Re_{\tau} \approx 180$ and 550.
-The results include the SPOD eigenvalues, resolvent gains and comparison between SPOD and resolvent modes.
-Regarding the resolvent analysis, results without ($\nu$-) and with ($\nu_T$-) the eddy viscosity model are addressed.
+The dominant coherent structures described in the previous section are further explored using SPOD and resolvent analysis for the $Re_{\tau} \approx 550$ simulation.
+Appendix \ref{app:Retau180_results} displays complementary results for the $Re_{\tau} \approx 180$ simulation.
+Regarding the resolvent analysis, results without and with the eddy viscosity model are addressed.